endless-sky/endless-sky-wiki/CreatingPhrases.md

 		"%" ""
 ```

-Now, if this sentence generates "I suspect the CEO of the Syndicate% try to do right by people.", the "% try" will be replaced with " tries", creating the sensical sentence "I suspect the CEO of the Syndicate tries to do right by people."
+Now, if this sentence generates "I suspect the CEO of the Syndicate% try to do right by people.", the "% try" will be replaced with " tries", creating the sentence "I suspect the CEO of the Syndicate tries to do right by people."

 Notice how a dummy character is used to figure out if a replacement should occur.
 If this dummy character were not used, then instead the replace function would need to look for "CEO of the Syndicate don't" or "CEO of the Syndicate try" to do a replacement.
 While in this case that would be perfectly valid, in the case of having more subjects or more predicates, this dummy character becomes a necessity, lest the replace block grow unnecessarily large.